It’s a statement that appears self-evident: People who experience a problem are uniquely equipped to solve it.

 Some of us appear to be better at problem-solving, but maybe our talent is for superior or speedier problem definition.
 And identifying the problem — the right problem — is key to resolving it.

-Returning to the opening premise — that those of us who live a problem are more equipped to solve it — isn’t it the fact that we have a vested interest, that we live with the details, that we possess an intimate knowledge of our less than desirable state, and these elements combine to make describing all the angles and impacts more clearly and that, in turn, increases the likelihood of a hastened and more complete solution?
+Returning to the opening premise — that those of us who live a problem are more equipped to solve it — isn’t it the fact that we have a vested interest, that we live with the details, that we possess an intimate knowledge of our less than desirable state, that we see the ripple effects on those we love, that we’re in want or need or pain and these last elements especially compel us to describe all the angles and impacts more clearly, and that in turn, increases the likelihood of a hastened and more complete solution?

 (Yes, I know.
 There are assumptions and issues with both those terms — hastened and complete.)

 This Psychology Today post on How to Solve Problems Like an Expert explains:

 … inexperienced problem-solvers tend to jump right to the solution stage of problem solving, with typically disastrous consequences.
 They often use a trial-and-error strategy… In contrast, experts tend to spend more time developing a full understanding of the problem…

 “A full understanding of the problem.”
 Yes.
 There’s value in precisely that.